felipe-dossantos-dev/twitch_flutter/README.md

 # twitch_flutter

-A Flutter project to learn about building a twitch screen.
+A project to learn about flutter, recreating a screen of Twitch Android App

 ## Getting Started